Pocket money! Such a hit and miss subject, don’t you think?

 While it’s nice for them to get a treat, having cash on hand may seem like a temptation (I know it has been in the past for me).

-Because of this, we will make sure to keep transferring any pocket money directly to their bank accounts.
+Because of this, we will make sure to keep transferring any pocket money directly to their online bank accounts.
 This way, they can check their balance with the bank and can track any spending on their statements.

 When it comes down to it, no matter how much a child wants for pocket money if YOU cannot afford to give it then don’t.